HenryGetz/open_file_url/README.md

     - Open **System Preferences** (or **System Settings** on newer macOS versions).
     - Navigate to **Security & Privacy > Privacy > Full Disk Access**.
-    - Click the lock to make changes and add `Open.app` from your `/Applications` folder. _This step is optional but recommended if you frequently use the app._
+    - Click the lock to make changes and add `Open.app` from your `/Applications` folder. _This step is optional but recommended if you frequently use the app, to minimize popups._
 5. **Bypass Gatekeeper (Unsigned App Warning):**
-    Since the app isn’t signed (and notarization costs money), bypass the warning by:
+    Since the app isn’t signed (and notarization costs the money of a Apple Developer License this broke college student doesn't have), bypass the warning by:

     - **Right-click (or Control-click) on `Open.app` in Finder and select “Open”.**
     - Then click “Open” in the dialog that appears.
     - Alternatively, go to **System Preferences > Security & Privacy** and click “Open Anyway” for the app.

-### Option 2: Build It Yourself
+## Option 2: Build It Yourself (RECOMMENDED)

 1. **Open Script Editor:**
     Open **Script Editor** (located in `/Applications/Utilities`).